 - Several children to send to college.

 - The desire for an extra large emergency fund.

-In addition, our 1994 Honda Civic and 2000 Dodge Caravan will someday go to the great junkyard in the sky, leaving us scrambling for replacements.
-And somewhere along the line, we'd like to take a trip to China when our youngest (who was adopted from Jiangsu province) is old enough to remember it.
+In addition, our 1994 Honda Civic and 2000 Dodge Caravan will someday go to the great junkyard in the sky, and we'll be scrambling for replacements.
+Somewhere along the line, we'd like to take a trip to China, when our youngest, whom we adopted from Jiangsu province, is old enough to remember it.

 How does the average American family meet these kinds of goals?
 And which should take precedence if you can't contribute to them all?
 If you have similar questions and concerns, here's how you can set about prioritizing your goals:

 Goal 1: Emergency fund

 If you can accomplish only one of your goals, this is it.
 Saving at least $200 to $300 a month in a high-yield savings account would be a good first step.
 Your emergency fund should include enough money to pay for three to six months' worth of basic living expenses -- rent or mortgage, utilities, medical bills, groceries, and the like.